Internships with big graduate recruiters

 The best way to make sure you don’t miss out on applying for any internship schemes that are relevant to your career interests is to sign up for updates from targetjobs.co.uk and complete your profile as fully as possible, so we can tailor the information we flag up to you.
 We also publish regular reminders listing deadlines that are coming up the following week.

 Internships can lead employers to fast-track your application for a place on their graduate scheme, or even land you a place directly.
 They can also give you a big leg up in your graduate job hunt.
-A survey carried out by the Association of Graduate Recruiters, which represents many of the big graduate recruiters, found that in the 2014/15 recruitment cycle 45% of interns were later hired as graduates.
+A survey carried out by the Association of Graduate Recruiters, which represents many of the big graduate recruiters, found that in the 2015/16 recruitment cycle 36% of the graduate intake was made up of former interns.

 Internships are an opportunity for you to find out what it is like working for the employer and to experience the type of career that interests you.
 Many internships involve rotations, so you can find out about different roles within the department and the organisation as a whole, and identify which path you wish to pursue.
 Internships with big graduate recruiters are often well paid, so there can be a financial reward too.